-Rents for Nevada Tax Credit Properties are Lowest in Clark County required by federal LIHTC tax regulations.
+Rents for Nevada Tax Credit Properties are Lowest in Clark County

+Rent restrictions are governed by IRS rules with regard to tax credit properties and by agreements developers entered into in the Qualified Allocation Plan when competing for tax credits as well as agreements related to other funding sources such as HOME.
+The agreements may include promises to restrict rents even more than required by federal LIHTC tax regulations.
 In addition, landlords may reduce their rents below the maximum if so desired in order to compete in the market, or for properties owned by non-profits, as a part of their non-profit mission.
 Property managers were asked to give "lowest" and "highest" rent on turnover for each unit according to number of bedrooms.